PhoenixTales/wiki.gothicarchive.org/characters.md

 - `They call me the demon summoner.
 I have been privileged to make my servants some of the fascinating creatures of the lower hells` (_Sleeper's Ban_)
 - called _Demon Lord_ in original English translation of early alpha
   - `You look worse than the guy who tried to finish with the Demon Lord.`
+- according to alpha builds, _Fire Mages_ still try to stay in contact and learn from him
+  - `Our magicians just can't resist going to the Demon Summoner's Tower to learn` (`Inf_Ebr_TDB`)

 ## Diego
 - called `Raoul` on old website